mohamaddirani/NBA_Fantasy_Research/README.md

 ### Data
 - **Dataset**: The primary dataset is sourced from FantasyPros, containing player statistics projections for the 2019 NBA season.

+### RQ&Variables
+- **ResearchQuestionandVariables**: The research question that the research will answer on and the Dependent and Independent variables that will be analyzed to visualize the corelation.

 ### Installation
 1. Clone this repository:
    ```bash